polterguy/phosphorusfive-dox/chapter-14.md

 ## Let's begin

-First create a folder named *"contacts"* inside of your *"/core/p5.webapp/system42/apps/"* folder.
+First create a folder named *"contacts"* inside of your *"/core/p5.webapp/modules/system42/apps/"* folder.
 We will put our entire application into this folder.

 Create a file called *"launch.hl"* inside of your *"/contacts/"* folder.
 The name of this file is important, since the CMS in System42, will look for a file with that exact name inside of your folder.
 If the CMS finds this file, it will create a menu item, automatically for us, inside of our *"Apps"* menu dropdown.
 When this menu item is clicked, it will execute our *"launch.hl"* file.
-Hence, this file's path, becomes our *"desktop icon"* to launch our app, in addition to its main startup logic.
+Hence, this file's path, becomes our *"menu item"* to launch our app, in addition to its main startup logic.
 Our *"launch.hl"* file will contain most of our application's code.

 **system42/apps/contacts/launch.hl**